Skip to main content

 --policy.typePolicy typeactACT model type

---policy.pretrained_pathPretrained model pathlerobot/actLeRobot official ACT model (optional)
+--policy.pretrained_pathPre-trained model pathlerobot/actOfficial LeRobot ACT model (optional)

---batch_sizeBatch size8Adjust based on VRAM, RTX 3070 recommended 4-8
+--batch_sizeBatch size8Adjust based on VRAM; RTX 3070 recommends 4-8

---stepsTraining steps50000Dexterous tasks recommended 50000-100000 steps
+--stepsTraining steps50000Fine tasks recommend 50k-100k steps

---job_nameJob nameact_finetuningFor logging and experiment tracking (optional)
+--job_nameJob nameact_finetuningUsed for logging and experiment tracking (optional)

-ACT-Specific Parameters
+ACT-specific Parameters

 ParameterMeaningRecommended ValueDescription